Black Holes as Probes of Moduli Space Geometry: Probing the prepotential with large black holes

 which is consistent with the intuition that measurement of exponentially small corrections require exponentially large charged BPS states.
 As we will discuss in the next section $y$ itself is exponential in distance in moduli space, so this is a double exponential in terms of distance.

 The above procedure could be refined indefinitely, recovering more and more information about the Calabi-Yau by measuring the sizes of smaller and smaller black holes.
 At each order in $y$, one can solve the attractor equations with the corrected prepotential and obtain the entropy in terms of the charges, the previously determined parameters and the new undetermined ones.
 Measuring the size of an appropriate selection of black holes will allow one to obtain the value of the undetermined parameters.
 The examples above describe the case with a single vector multiplet; in general, when $n_V>1$, one will need a multi-parameter family of black holes at each step.
 For instance, in the first step, one would need a large black hole with charges analogous to \eqref{eq:chargelimit} for each direction in moduli space in order to recover all of the triple intersection numbers $D_{IJK}$.
-Of course, this procedure becomes increasingly more complicated as we go further away from the controlled corners of the moduli space.
-Nevertheless, the fact that it can be carried out in principle suggests that there is no obstruction in recovering the geometry of moduli space at any point, using physical measurements of charged BPS states at other points.
+Of course, this procedure becomes increasingly more complicated as we go further away from the controlled corners of the moduli space, though see \cite{Candelas:2021mwz}, where a similar iterative procedure was used to find generic solutions to the attractor equations at all orders, also incorporating instanton contributions.
+At low orders, this method is equivalent to our own.
+Nevertheless, the fact that such a procedure can be carried out in principle suggests that there is no obstruction in recovering the geometry of moduli space at any point, using physical measurements of charged BPS states at other points.
 However, the BPS degeneracy of states is a function of the attractor point alone, and it is not helpful in relating the asymptotic and attractor values of the moduli in a meaningful way.
 In the next Section we will address this question by considering the energetics of the BPS states and relating it to asymptotic distances in moduli space.